pedroleone/ose-srd/content/monstros/2-descricao-monstros/02-lista-D-F.md

 **Tesouro**: H

-* **Breath weapon**: Poison spittle, 100’ range, 20’ diameter.
-Save versus breath or die.
+* **baforada weapon**: Poison spittle, 100’ range, 20’ diameter.
+Save versus baforada or die.
 (Poison is harmless after 1 round.)
 * **Language and spells**: 20%; 3 × 1st level, 3 × 2nd level.
 * **Sleeping**: 30%.
 * **Gliding**: Leap out of the water and glide for up to 6 rounds.